alexandre-perrin/local-console/README.md

 local-console -h
 ```

-### Example: Create an application and deploy
+### Example: Deploy an application

-In this section, we explain how to deploy the sample application from [source-sink](./samples/source-sink)
+In this section, we explain how to deploy the sample application from [source-sink](./sample-apps/source-sink)

 1. Run the MQTT broker and wait for the camera to connect